BestReviews is reader-supported and may earn an affiliate commission. Details

 Handheld mandoline slicers take a bit of getting used to but tend to be inexpensive.
 Stand models are easier to use but offer less flexibility.
 The shape of the blade determines what sort of foods your slicer can handle; straight blades, diagonal blades, and v-shaped blades are the primary varieties.
 You should also look into additional features like a cutting guard or additional blades.
 The blade material and ease of cleaning can determine the longevity of your slicer.

 Handheld mandoline slicers have a handle that you hold on one end, while you rest the other end against a bowl or cutting board.
 Some users find these models easier to control, whereas others feel safer with a more sturdy model.
-Since they have less parts to them, handheld versions tend to cost less than those models with a stand.
+Since they have fewer parts to them, handheld versions tend to cost less than those models with a stand.

 Mandoline slicers that come on a stand tend to be more solid, and some people feel like they're safer to use, especially those new to mandoline slicing.
 The legs or platform may or may not be adjustable to allow for different angles.